 G. FEDERAL AWARDING AGENCY CONTACTS

-Please Note: We do not provide any pre-consultation for application-related questions that are addressed in the Annual Program Statement.
-Once an application has been submitted, State Department officials and staff — both in the Washington, D.C., and at embassies overseas — may not discuss this competition with applicants until the entire proposal review process is completed.
+Please Note: We do not provide any pre-consultation for application-related questions that are addressed in this Annual Program Statement.
+Once an application has been submitted, State Department officials and staff may not discuss this competition with applicants until the entire proposal review process is completed.